Making-Sense-Info/Q2Survey/docs/eddi-workshop.md

 > 10~20 minutes

 - Let's divide into groups of 4/5 people (3 if we are less than 10)
-- Answer this question (as a group): "What word describe the most ??????"
+- Answer this question (as a group): "What _word_ describe best the DDI standards?"
 - After 5/10 minutes someone from the group will present the word and give a small explanation

 ## Main event